CristopherBuitrago/ligabetplay/README.md

-# BetPlay Project
+# BetPlay

-Welcome to the BetPlay Project!
+Welcome to BetPlay!
 This is a Java-based project developed to demonstrate the use of CRUD operations for managing teams, doctors, and coaches.
 The project is structured using Maven for easy project management and dependency handling.

 ## Table of Contents

 - [Project Overview](#project-overview)
 - [Features](#features)
 - [Technologies Used](#technologies-used)

 - [Getting Started](#getting-started)
 - [Installation](#installation)
 - [Usage](#usage)